mjhartma/gettingandcleaningdata/README.md

 #Table of Contents

 1. README.md = Explains the analysis files in the *gettingandcleaningdata* repository.
 Contains a description of the project and requirements.
 2. CodeBook.md = Explains the variables and summaries calculated, along with units, and other relevant information pertaining to the raw and tidy data sets.
+Also contains the study design and an instruction list.
 3. run_analysis.r = R script which transforms the raw Samsung data set into a tidy data set.
 4. tidy.txt = The tidy data set, which is the output from the run_analysis.r script.